kjohann/MasterThesis/Loadtests/Results/Bytes sent received analysis.md

 NOTE: Messages vary a couple of bytes depending on message and client ids.
 Should have made it a more static format (ex. m0001c0001 instead of m1c1)

 NOTE: Hard to predict exact behavior with WS - can vary up to 120, maybe 180 bytes for each "response", can be 3-8 packets.
-120 * 7200 = 864000 bytes
+120 * 7200 = 864000 bytes.
+There are also some sporadic TCP messages going from the server from the client.
+These are 60 bytes each.

 NOTE: Some of the variation is due to SignalR cursor messages